Yoric/ronin-time-bureaucrats/README.md

-> "Have Time Machine, will travel throughout time and space.
+> "Have Time Machine, will travel throughout Space·Time.
 First need to escape from the British Library.
-Help needed."
+Urgent help needed."
 >
 > Ad found in this morning's edition of _The Mirror_.